infinitidevs/mern-relational-REST-API/README.md

 ## Documentation for API Endpoints

-All URIs are relative to _https://localhost:4001/api_
+All URIs are relative to _https://localhost:4001/api_ or _https://mern-rel-model.vercel.app/api_

 | HTTP request                                   | Description                                                        |
 | ---------------------------------------------- | ------------------------------------------------------------------ |